Crown Royal Cask No. 16

 The Cask No. 16 whisky comes housed in an oval black cardboard sleeve as pictured to the left.
 The Crown shaped bottle is protected by a black bag with golden coloured drawstrings.
-As with all of the Crown royal presentations this one is very nice.
+As with all of the Crown Royal presentations, this one is very nice.
 The only niggle I have is with the black cardboard sleeve.
 It is sealed with two black seals near the bottom of the container.
-Once opened the container cannot be resealed and it becomes extremely awkward to carry.
+Once opened, the container cannot be resealed and it becomes extremely awkward to carry.
 If you are not careful the container will pop apart while you carry it dropping the precious contents to the floor.

 In the Glass 9.5/10

 A brilliant amber copper coloured liquid sits in the bottom of my rocks glass.
 The nose is a rich mixture of spice, caramel, and butterscotch.
-Fruity accents and brown sugar rise if the glass is left to sit for a brief moment.
+Fruity accents and brown sugars rise if the glass is left to sit for a brief moment.
 I cannot stress enough how rich and luxurious the nose is.